 If you decide that a pet casket for dogs is the best way for you to honor your beloved pet, you definitely have plenty of options to choose.

 RELATED: 5 Best Dog Caskets for Pets Burial

-Some of the best caskets can be found in the above linked article.
-There are three types of pet casket that are the most common:
+Some of the best caskets can be found in the above-linked article.
+Three types of pet caskets are the most common:

-High impact polystyrene type of pet caskets for dogs, like this one right here, are the most popular.
+High-impact polystyrene pet caskets for dogs, like this one right here, are the most popular.
 They are typically less expensive than the other kinds and long-lasting.

 Wood pet caskets for dogs, such as this fancy one, are usually the type of coffins humans use, so if you want your pet to rest in the most lavish of pet caskets for dogs, you should consider a wooden casket.

 The price depends on the kind of wood used but still tends to be more expensive than the other coffins.